kryptokrona/kryptokrona/README.md

 ## Install Docker

 On Windows or Mac it's enough to install Docker Desktop and we will have everything we need in order to setup.
-For GNU/Linux however there is a slight different process.
+For GNU/Linux however there is a slightly different process.
 We are going through the steps for doing it on a Ubuntu distribution, it should work on all Debian derived distributions.
 Read below.

 Update our headers: